Kumiko (character)

-Kumiko is a fictional character portrayed by Tamlyn Tomita in the film The Karate Kid Part II (1986), and in the third season of the sequel series Cobra Kai (2021).
+Kumiko Tanaka is a fictional character portrayed by Tamlyn Tomita in the film The Karate Kid Part II (1986), and in the third season of the sequel series Cobra Kai (2021).

 Overview

 Kumiko grew up in Tomi Village, in Okinawa Prefecture and was childhood friends with Chozen Toguchi.
 As a teenager, she lived with her Aunt Yukie and was a dance teacher for the young girls in the village.
 She had ambitions of being a professional dancer, but due to the lack of dance schools in the region & her reluctance to leave her home, she feels incapable of realizing that dream.
 After she falls in love with Daniel LaRusso, she develops a difficult relationship with Chozen.
 However, after Daniel defeats Chozen and he becomes suicidal, Kumiko (along with Sato) help Chozen to find purpose in life again.

 She eventually joins the Hijikata Tatsumi Dance Company, and travels the world, only to return home to care for Aunt Yukie when she becomes sick.
 After Aunt Yukie passes away, Kumiko inherits her home, settles back in Okinawa, and becomes a dance teacher for children.
 While she had many marriage proposals, she never married or had children.